A Clear Guide to Understanding AI’s Risks

 Artificial intelligence (AI) is anything that can solve problems, but is not biologically alive.
 For most of our planet’s history, all intelligence has been restricted to biological life.
 There was no non-living thing that could ever solve problems.
 But 70 years ago, this started to change when humans started using computer technology to build systems that could solve problems on their own — the field of AI was born.
 Since then, we have been able to build forms of non-biological intelligence that can recognize images, play chess, and even drive cars on public roads.

 Most systems we build are only intelligent in a narrow way, which means they can only solve a very small set of problems.
-If we try to use these systems to solve other kinds of problems, they would not be able to do so.
+If we try to use these systems to solve other kinds of problems, they will not be able to do so.
 For example, a chess-playing AI would not be able to go to the grocery store and pick out ingredients for a butter chicken recipe.

 Note: we shouldn’t confuse intelligence with sentience or consciousness, which is the ability to feel, think, and experience the world.
 Something can be intelligent without feeling or experiencing anything, such as the AI systems we are building.
 It might be true that for animals, intelligence goes hand-in-hand with sentience, but this does not mean that all intelligent systems are sentient.